How to Build a Local SEO Strategy for HVAC and Plumbing Contractors

 • Emergency Plumbing in Grove City

-• Water Heater Installation in Westerville
+• Water Heater Repair in Westerville

 Each page should include:

-• Customer reviews from that area
+• Photos from jobs in that area

-• A call-to-action tailored to that service area
+• A CTA tailored to that region

 Step 4: Get Listed in Local & Industry Directories

-Step 5: Collect and Leverage Customer Reviews
+Step 5: Collect More Reviews (and Use Them)

-Step 6: Create Helpful Local Content
+Step 6: Create Localized Content

 • “How to Choose the Right Furnace Size for Your Columbus Home”